-The amounts of contributions to pension, disability and health insurance are expressed in the form of a percentage rate that is equal to all insured as set forth in the Act.
-The percentage rate for accident insurance varies for individual payers of the contribution and is calculated on the level of occupational risks and the effects of the risks.
+The principles of social insurance coverage and the rules of establishing social insurance contributions are regulated in the Act on social insurance system under which the employees are subject to mandatory pension, disability, health and accident insurance.
 Depending on the type of contribution, it is financed by the employer and the employee in different proportions.
 Nevertheless, it is the employer who is obligated to calculate the amount of the contribution to the Social Insurance Agency and deduct it from the employee’s income.
 The employer is also responsible for punctual transfer of the contributions to the Social Insurance Agency.

 From the contributions made to the social insurance, an employee has a right to sickness benefits, maternity benefits, an attendance allowance, compensation benefits and a funeral allowance and to damages in the event of bodily injury caused by an on-the-job accident.
 However, health insurance entitles each employee to benefit from public health care centers.

 Apart from the annual leave, the employee is entitled to Sundays and public holidays off work.
 At present, there are thirteen public holidays in a calendar year.

 An employee is entitled to annual, uninterrupted, paid holiday leave, the duration of which, depending on the number of years worked, is twenty or twenty-six days.
 The holiday leave is granted on the days which, for the employee, are working days.
 Upon the employee’s application, the holiday leave may be divided into parts.
 In such a case, however, at least one such part of the holiday leave should last no less than fourteen consecutive calendar days.
 The employee is entitled to the remuneration for the holiday leave, which he/she would have received had he/she been working.